RapidAPI/DevRel-Stack-Data/guides/posts/build-streaming-app/post.md

 ## Wrap Up

 All done.
-You can also check the deployed [Domain Search App](https://rapidapi-example-streaming-availability-app.vercel.app/).
+You can also check the deployed [Streaming Availability App](https://rapidapi-example-streaming-availability-app.vercel.app/).
 Find the code of this web app [here](https://github.com/RapidAPI/DevRel-Examples-External/tree/main/streaming-availability-app).